 Adding a survey widget to your website can help you connect with potential new clients.
 You can use them to learn more about potential clients who come to your site but may never contact you.
 For example, you can discover whether the majority of your clients are retired, single men or young families.
 Knowing this will allow you to tailor content to highlight properties in desirable neighborhoods for these demographics.
 This extra bit of information can allow you to capture the interest of these clients and sell more properties.

 5) Get to know the local community

-Realtor surveys can be a powerful business-building tool, and setting up a survey campaign doesn’t have to be difficult.
-A tool like BirdEye’s customer survey designer lets you create your own engaging surveys that can improve not only your own knowledge and local reputation, but also help you identify and connect with prospective clients.
+A realtor survey can be a powerful business-building tool, and setting up a survey campaign doesn’t have to be difficult.
+BirdEye’s customer survey designer lets you create your own engaging surveys that can improve not only your own knowledge and local reputation, but also help you identify and connect with prospective clients.